Lawani-EJ/Lawani-EJ/README.md

   </a>
 </p>

+## Work
+-🌱 I'm currently learning everything I can (and that I like or it's useful to me)

 ## ✨ Fun Facts
 - Bleach is my favorite anime.
 - As a Kid, I wanted to be a doctor.